grouzen/zio-apache-parquet/README.md

   // }
 ```

 The case classes with arity bigger than 22 are supported too.
-Check [[docs/scala-cli/SchemaArity23.scala]] out!
+Check out the [SchemaArity23.scala ScalaCLI example](docs/scala-cli/SchemaArity23.scala)!

 #### Value